 Put Your Dog on Leash

-With your dog on leash when guests arrive, you can prevent your dog from jumping on guests and also reinforce your dog with a food treat for any calm behavior, preferably sitting, when guests approach.
+With your dog on a leash when guests arrive, you can prevent your dog from jumping on guests and also reinforce your dog with a food treat for any calm behavior, preferably sitting, when guests approach.

 Give Your Dog Something to Do